killereks/MatrixSpiral/README.md

 # MatrixSpiral
-My custom solution to printing out a matrix in a spiral form
+A custom function with a following signature that, given a matrix of integers builds a string with the entries of that matrix appended in clockwise order.